lqhuang/awesome/topics/quant.md

 - [Databento](https://databento.com/): Pay as you go for market data.
 Live and historical data direct from colocation facilities.
 Customize and get instant pricing.
+- [API Vault](https://apivault.dev/): Your Gateway To A World Of Public APIs.

 ## Low level library